robibobs/ttj-website-zleap/minecraft.md

 * [Minecraft-pi resources](http://www.stuffaboutcode.com/p/minecraft.html)

 If you have Minecraft on a desktop (PC or Mac) you can create your own mods.
 Matthew is putting together some information on this.
+Please review the following related resources you will need for this.

 * [Minecraft Forge](http://files.minecraftforge.net/)
 * [Eclipse IDE](http://www.eclipse.org/ide/)